Brain to Science" at NIDILRR and Become a Peer Reviewer?

 How is the Peer Review Process Conducted?

-NIDRR peer review panels are conducted via teleconference.
+NIDILRR peer review panels are conducted via teleconference.
 These peer review panels are typically comprised of 5-7 individuals who have the required skills, training or expertise to evaluate the content of applications submitted under specific priorities.
-Using competition-specific evaluation criteria provided by NIDRR, peer reviewers score and comment upon applications through a web-based scoring system.
+Using competition-specific evaluation criteria provided by NIDILRR, peer reviewers score and comment upon applications through a web-based scoring system.
 These panels typically meet for 3 days, to discuss the submitted applications.Top

 When do We Conduct the Peer Review Process?

-NIDRR assembles peer review panels based on the expertise that it needs for specific competitions that take place at different times throughout the fiscal year.
+NIDILRR assembles peer review panels based on the expertise that it needs for specific competitions that take place at different times throughout the fiscal year.
 If your skills, training, or expertise corresponds to the topical area of the grant competition we are running, we would contact you about 8 weeks before the panel is scheduled to meet.
 Through this initial contact, we would determine your interest and availability to serve on the panel.Top

 What Happens If You are Chosen to Participate